Course guide of International Business Management (23511D1)

 Objectives (Expressed as expected learning outcomes)

-• Ability to acquire, understand and systematize the characteristics of the different entry strategies in international markets and categories.
+- Ability to acquire, comprehend and systematise the characteristics of different entry strategies and categories in international markets.

 Detailed syllabus